-- Do not adjust factory engine RPM settings. - Operate engine at recommended RPMs to assure proper charge pressure for hydrostatic drive system which controls braking performance. - Start engine from operator's seat only.
-Do not by-pass safety-start switch. - Handle starting fluid with care.
-Keep it away from open flame.
-Store it with cap on in a cool place. - Never run sprayer engine in a closed building.
+- Do not adjust factory engine RPM settings. - Operate engine at one bump or 1800 RPM's to assure proper charge pressure for brakes to work properly. - Start engine from operator's seat only.
+Do not by-pass safety-start switch. - The use of starting fluid is not recommended. - Never run sprayer engine in a closed building.
 Proper exhaust ventilation is required. - If equipped with ground speed sensing radar, do not look directly into radar beam.
 It emits a very low intensity microwave signal which may cause possible eye damage.

-A REPAIR/MAINTENANCE
+▲ REPAIR/MAINTENANCE